lhm-limux/gosa/plugins/libinst/src/doc/index.rst

 .. warning::

-   This document is incomplete.
-Please check back later.
+   This document is in the works.

 ---------------------